mrbuk/chronicle-export-data/README.md

 - `SA_FILE` - path to the service account key file that has permissions to access the Chronicle Data Export API
 - `BQ_METADATA_TABLE` - BigQuery table name in the `projectid.dataset.tablename` to store the job status

+**Ensure that the service account used to run the Cloud Function has `roles/bigquery.jobUser` permission on the BigQuery dataset/table**

 You can deploy it using `gcloud`:

 ```